benbongalon/ros_arduino_bridge/README.md

 * Robogaia Mega Encoder shield (http://www.robogaia.com/two-axis-encoder-counter-mega-shield-version-2.html) or on-board wheel encoder counters.

     **NOTE:** The Robogaia Mega Encoder shield can only be used with an Arduino Mega.
 The on-board wheel encoder counters are currently only supported by Arduino Uno.

 * L298 motor driver

+* Parallax HB-25 motor driver

-* The library can be easily extended to include support for other motor controllers and encoder hardware or libraries.
+The library can be easily extended to include support for other motor controllers and encoder hardware or libraries.

 Official ROS Documentation
 --------------------------